 Does Spruce support fax?

 Yes, you can send and receive digital faxes with your Spruce account.
 We can provide you with a new fax number, or we can transfer your existing fax number over to your Spruce account.
+If you would like to port your fax number, please confirm that your current fax carrier allows for you to port it away.
 Spruce stores faxes in a HIPAA-compliant way.
 Learn more about how to use Spruce’s digital fax.

 Do you offer a HIPAA-compliant phone line?